Statement of academic freedom

 Graduate School Appeals Board

-Students may use this body to appeal certain decisions made by the College regarding their academic status or regarding their conduct.
+Students may use this body to appeal certain decisions made by the College regarding their academic status or their conduct.
 (2000)

 Institutional identity and student fundraising policies